AlexSissoko/dialogflowMemories/README.md

 Remember that this only applies to the current shell session.
 You will need to reinitialize this variable each time unless you put a command in your bashrc.

-<a name="CreateAgent"></a>

 ### Create Dialogflow agent
 If at this point, you do not yet have a dialogflow agent associated with the project, create one.
 Refer to [Enterprise Quickstart](https://cloud.google.com/dialogflow-enterprise/docs/quickstart) to create an enterprise edition agent.

 1. Go to [Dialogflow](https://dialogflow.com/)
 2. Select **Go to Console**
 3. Log in/create account with the same email address you used in creating your Google Cloud project.
 4. In the top left corner, under the Dialogflow logo, there should be some buttons that you can press in order to start the process to create a new agent.
 This will be left as an exercise for the reader.
 5. Choose agent name.
 Choose default agent language.
 Choose default agent time zone.
 6. In the Google Project section click the **Create a new Google Project** segment.
 Under **OR IMPORT AN EXISTING PROJECT**  you should see the project you just created.
 Select it.
 7. Press the blue **CREATE** button.

-<a name="PythonClient"></a>

 ### Using the Python client library.
 I used the Python client library.
 If you want to use a different language, refer to [Client Libaries](https://cloud.google.com/dialogflow-enterprise/docs/reference/libraries/overview).
 Refer to [pypi](https://pypi.org/project/pip/) for more information about pip, and [Virtualenv](https://virtualenv.pypa.io/en/stable/) for more information about virtualenv.

 **Note**: This is for Python 2.7, but it should work pretty similarly for python3.